sbellon/ChurchSong/README.md

 ## Prerequisites

-A recent Python 3.x is required as well as Python packages `python-pptx` and `requests` which can be installed via `py -3 -m pip install python-pptx requests`.
+A recent Python 3.x is required as well as some additional Python packages which can be installed via `py -3 -m pip install python-pptx requests marshmallow marshmallow_dataclass`.

 ## Configuration